NFL Playoff Odds 2025-26: Chiefs Now Favored to Miss Postseason

 Robert Criscola • Betting Analyst

-The NFL playoff odds are swinging wildly from week to week as the regular season rolls on.
+The NFL playoff odds continue to swing wildly from week to week as the regular season reaches its conclusion.

 Let's take a look at the latest NFL playoff odds.